lpinilla/ITBA-Experience/StyleGuide.md

 Braces are not used with _if_ , _else_, _for_, _do_ and _while_ statements
 when the body is empty or contains a single statement
 ###			3.1.2 Nonempty blocks
-* Linebreak before the opening brace
+* No linebreak before the opening brace
 * Linebreak after the opening brace
 * Linebreak before the closing brace
 * Linebreak after the closing brace, _only if_ that brace terminates a statement,